Did Justin Bieber Use Kourtney Kardashian To Get Back At Selena Gomez?

 Justin Bieber was reportedly so “upset” when he saw photos of his ex-girlfriend, Selena Gomez, planting kisses all over The Weeknd, but did he retaliate with a reality star?

-According to a new report, Justin Bieber, 22, allegedly used 37-year-old Keeping Up With the Kardashians star Kourtney Kardashian as a “shoulder to lean on” following the release of super-cozy photos of Gomez, 24, and their fellow musician — and he reportedly did so in an effort to get a rise out of his former partner.
+According to a new report, Justin Bieber, 22, allegedly used 37-year-old Keeping Up With the Kardashians star Kourtney Kardashian as a “shoulder to lean on” following the release of super-cozy photos of Gomez, 24, and their fellow musician, and he reportedly did so in an effort to get a rise out of his former partner.

 “It’s probably only a matter of time before Selena sends [Justin Bieber] an evil text to ask him about his night out,” a source revealed to In Touch Weekly magazine on January 18.
 “She’s always been jealous of his relationship with Kourtney.”